 The Issaquah Farmers’ Market reopened yesterday with a colorful bounty of art and produce.
-Ecstatic doesn’t even begin to describe my feelings about it.
+Ecstatic doesn’t begin to describe my feelings about it.

-Once we get home, we face what most people see as the most dreaded task of all: putting away groceries.
+After returning home, we face what most people see as the most dreaded task of all: putting away groceries.

-And, contrary to what many people think, shopping the farmers’ market isn’t more expensive.
+Contrary to what many people think, shopping the farmers’ market isn’t more expensive.

 “That will be six hundred cents,” joked a farmer at the first booth we shopped.
 For just six dollars, we came away with 4 large apples, a bunch of spinach, a bundle of green onions and a bunch of cilantro–less than what we would have paid at the supermarket.

 But, aside from the amazingly fresh ingredients, shopping the farmers’ market makes me feel more connected to my community.
 I love supporting local growers and artisans, and I also love the atmosphere in general.
 I can’t imagine spending my Saturday mornings any other way.